 We have in-house design studio.
 We do logo digitizing for custom patches (custom embroidered patches).

 We have graphic designers to create new artwork or modification in the existing one for custom made patches.

 Avail 30% discount on your embroidered patches orders if you are a member of SAGE, ASI & PPAI.

 We make pre-production samples for approval; we keep making changes until you are fully satisfied.

-We calculate prices based on the stitches in an embroidery design (The min is 10K).
+We calculate prices based on the stitches in custom embroidered patches (10K Min).
 So, you pay as you go.

 If you find errors in the patches you get (not as described in the approval form), we will redo or refund.

 Looking for a patch creator that can make a patch for your jacket?
 You found us!
 We do Custom Patches No Minimum.

 We digitize each logo we get for price quotes; we send a digital proof with each embroidered patch quote.

 Have a question related prices or turnaround?
 Email us (click here) or call our toll-free +1 (888) 976-8033